aryanvats2010/Library_management_system/README.md

 - **Student Authentication**: Includes a secure student login system to manage individual accounts and track book issuance.
 - **Book Issuance Tracking**: Keeps accurate records of book loans, improving the efficiency of library operations.

-This system streamlines library management tasks, enhances the user experience, and maintains accurate records of all transactions.
+This system streamlines library management tasks, enhances the user experience, and maintains accurate records of all transactions and updates database in realtime.